Team Budgets (Erin-Hillsburgh Minor Hockey Association)

 Proposed Detailed Budget

-Once your Manager is selected after tryouts, coaching staff should finalize a Proposed Detailed Budget.
+The team manager should work with coaching staff to finalize a Proposed Detailed Budget.
 This would further detail specific expenses and be presented for parent approval at the first team meeting.
 Team fees, sponsorship and fundraising are all considered negotiable at this meeting.

 The Manager is responsible for the team budget.
-The Head Coach must approve the team budget, but the Manager is responsible for maintaining the budget and communicating the budget to both parents and the Association.
-The head coach should prepare a preliminary budget for the tryouts (see Team Budget Guidelines below)
+The Head Coach must approve the team budget, but the Manager is responsible for maintaining the budget and communicating the budget to both parents and the Association

 Details

-- The Manager prepares the team budget clearly showing how much money the team will spend for the entire season and clearly showing where the funds will come from using the EHMHA Rep/Select Budgeted Statement of Revenue and Expenses template (see sample).
+1. The Manager prepares the team budget in consultation with the head coach clearly showing how much money the team will spend for the entire season and clearly showing where the funds will come from using the EHMHA Rep/Select Budgeted Statement of Revenue and Expenses template (see sample).

-- Part of the budgeting process includes setting the team fees – these are set independently by each rep/select team.
+2. Part of the budgeting process includes setting the team fees – these are set independently by each rep/select team.
 The amount of the team fees fluctuates from team to team depending on the program proposed by the coaching staff.
-Usually the team fee is the total team expenses for the season less any money you expect to raise from fundraising and sponsorship, divided by the number of players on the team.
-The Manager must consider when the team fees need to be collected in order to have funds available to pay team expenses.
+Usually, the team fee is the total team expenses for the season less any money you expect to raise from fundraising and sponsorship, divided by the number of players on the team.
+The Manager must consider when the team fees need to be collected to have funds available to pay team expenses.
+Informally up to $250 may be collected per family in team fees before the budget is approved since tournament deposits are due before structured team activities, fundraising, or sponsorship.

-- The Manager reviews the budget with the Head Coach and has it approved.
+3. The Manager reviews the budget with the Head Coach and submits it for approval.

-- The Manager submits the team budget to the EHMHA Rep Hockey Director by September 30thof the current season.
+4. The Manager submits the team budget to the EHMHA Rep Hockey Director and Treasurer by September 30th of the current season.

-- The Manager presents the team budget to the parents after submission to the EHMHA Rep Hockey Director.
+5. The Manager presents the team budget to the parents after submission to the EHMHA Rep Hockey Director.
+One signature is required for each player to approve the budget.

 Details

-- The team Manager establishes the team’s fundraising plan for the season based on the team budget.
+1. The assigned Fundraising Parent or committee establishes the team’s fundraising plan for the season based on the team budget.
 It is important to consider the timing of fundraising activities to ensure you have funds available to pay for team expenses as they arise.

-- The team Manager must submit the details of any planned fundraising activities to the EHMHA Fundraising Director for approval prior to commencing the fundraising activity.
+2. The team assigned Fundraising Parent must submit the details of any planned fundraising activities to the EHMHA Fundraising Director for approval prior to commencing the fundraising activity.
 The information submitted should include a description of the proposed activity as well as the procedures that will be used to control and document the cash collected and any expenses incurred.

-Please contact the EHMHA Treasurer should you have any questions or concerns dealing with the financial side of team affairs: [email protected]
+Please contact the EHMHA Treasurer should you have any questions or concerns dealing with the financial side of the team: [email protected]